gluppler/gluppler/README.md

 **`Computer Science Student | Cybersecurity & Hardware Security Enthusiast`**

 Hi!
 I'm a Computer Science student at Sunway University with a passion for cybersecurity and hardware security.
 I love exploring how systems work (and sometimes break), working with embedded devices, and building tools that help make computing more secure.
-Whether it’s tinkering with microcontrollers or learning about system and network security, I’m always learning something new.
+Whether it’s tinkering with microcontrollers or learning about system, network security and also social engineering, I’m always learning something new.

 **`Yes, I am in fact an Asian Wombat`**